Japanese Terrier

 Common inquiries about the breed

-Is the Japanese Terrier a good apartment dog?
+Is the Japanese Terrier a good family dog?

 Do they get along with other pets?

-They can coexist with other pets if socialized early, though their terrier instincts may cause them to chase smaller animals.
+With proper socialization, they can live well with other dogs, though their terrier instincts may cause them to chase smaller household pets.

 View Official FCI Standard